Park City's biggest concentration of construction is located in one of the city's most visible spots.

 "They seem to be doing really well as far as their timeframes," Root said.

 Root said the crews are also continuing to build a driveway from S.R.
 248 into the project.
 The road will intersect S.R.
 248 at the location of a stoplight across the state highway from the entry road to the Park City Medical Center.
-Root said the signal heads of the stoplight will be replaced to better manage the traffic flow at the intersection.

 At Park City Heights, Root said, the developers are installing water lines and removing contaminated soils from the site.
 Vertical construction has not started at Park City Heights.
 Root said the Park City Heights developers want to start to build 10 residential units this year.
 Construction will increase at the site in 2015, he said.